 Military experience can also translate into civilian licensing and certification for careers such as an electrician or software engineer.
 Each branch of the Military has programs to ensure service members receive credentials for the training they completed in service.

-The Military administers thousands of academic exams to service members each year.
-These tests can earn service members college credit for skills acquired during military training and operations, and are available to all Active Duty, Guard and Reserve personnel.
-The testing is available at a discount and is divided into the following:
+The Defense Department administers thousands of academic exams to service members each year.
+These tests can help service members earn college credits for skills acquired during military training and operations.
+Tests are available at a discount to all Active Duty, Guard and Reserve personnel and include the following:

 College Level Examination Program (CLEP)

 This program offers a great way to earn college credit and start your secondary education.